-Hyundai Elantra owners have reported 20 problems associated with brake light on (under the service brakes category).
+Hyundai Elantra owners have reported 25 problems related to brake light on (under the service brakes category).

-The car involved was a 2006 Hyundai Elantra.
-The VIN of this Elantra is KMHDN46DX6_.
 Hyundai recently had a recall on brake light switches.
 Unfortunately this applies to the 2007 Elantra and I have the 2006.
 My brake lights were completely out.
 After checking the fuses and the bulbs I realized it was the recently recalled faulty brake like switch to blame. $155 later it's repaired.
 They really need to include other years and models on this recall, and should be paying for this repair.
 I have seen numerous other complaints online from other consumers with similar issues.
 Someone could have rear ended me and I could have died had someone not told me my brake lights were out.
-It was 08/25/13 when this brake light on issue occurred.

 See all problems of the 2006 Hyundai Elantra.

-The vehicle involved is a 2010 Hyundai Elantra touring.
-The vehicle identification number (VIN) of the car was KMHDC8AE6A_.
 My vehicle previously failed a state safety inspection for failed brake lights just several months after purchase (October 2010).
 Just prior to this failed inspection, I'd noticed that the "esc off" light on the dash would turn on unexpectedly.
 My local Hyundai dealership repaired the brake light switch, which also remedied the "esc off" light issue.
 Just over a month ago, the "esc off" light on the dash again began to turn on without reason.
 A few days ago, while merging onto an interstate near my home, a vehicle behind mine barely avoided an accident with me when I had to suddenly slow to make a merge.
 The driver kindly alerted me that he did not notice any brake lights when I suddenly stopped.
 So, it seems as if I am again going to have to have the brake light switch, which has already been a known problem in a number of Hyundai vehicles, repaired.
-This brake light on problem happened on 04/06/2013.

 See all problems of the 2010 Hyundai Elantra.